SameerUH/sameeruh/README.md

 ## Sameer Haq | Cyber Security Enthusiast & Programmer
-2nd year Computer Networks and Cyber Security  student with years of programming experience in school and at home.
+3rd year Computer Networks and Cyber Security student in my placement year with years of programming experience in school and at home.
 The main languages I use are Python with some libraries such as Flask and PyGame but I am learning C for software and cybersecurity purposes and JavaScript for web development purposes. <br/>

 ### Current projects: <br/>
 Portfolio Website (HTML, PHP, CSS, JavaScript) <br>